You will likely agree with me when I say,

 Regardless of whether it is new or used, you still want to get a guitar that will last a long time and this places further emphasis on why the guitar should be in top form.

 Aesthetics do matter.
-As much as you want to get the best quality guitar that you can afford, also go for one that you like looking at.
+As much as you want to get the great quality guitar that you can afford, also go for one that you like looking at.